CFA Institute

-The CFA Institute is a global, not-for-profit professional organization that provides finance education to investment professionals.
-The institute aims to promote standards in ethics, education, and professional excellence in the global investment services industry.
-Since 1945, the institute has published the peer-reviewed, quarterly journal, the Financial Analysts Journal.
-It also publishes the Enterprising Investor blog.
+CFA Institute is an American, not-for-profit professional organization that provides finance education to investment professionals.
+CFA Institute aims to promote standards in ethics, education, and professional excellence in the global investment services industry.
+Since 1945, CFA Institute has published the peer-reviewed, quarterly journal, the Financial Analysts Journal.
+CFA Institute also publishes the Enterprising Investor blog.

 Structure

-The institute currently offers two credentials and seven certificates.
+CFA Institute currently offers two credentials and seven certificates.
 The CFA designation remains its flagship designation program: